Contact 3-manifolds, holomorphic curves and intersection theory

 \begin{cor}[\textsl{global positivity of intersections}] If $\dim M = 4$ and $u : (\Sigma,j) \to (M,J)$ and $v : (\Sigma',j') \to (M,J)$ are closed connected $J$-holomorhic curves with non-identical images, then they have finitely many intersections, and

 with equality if and only if all the intersections are transverse.
 In particular, $[u] \cdot [v] = 0$ if and only if $u(\Sigma) \cap v(\Sigma') = \emptyset$. \end{cor}

 We next consider the question of how many times a single closed $J$-holomorphic curve $u : (\Sigma,j) \to (M,J)$ intersects itself at two distinct points in its domain, i.e.~its count of \defin{double points}.
 This question obviously has no reasonable answer if $u$ is multiply covered, so let us assume $u$ is simple, in which case it has only finitely many double points.
-We say that a point $z \in \Sigma$ is a \defin{critical point}\footnote{This usage of the term ``critical point'' conflicts with standard terminology since typically $\dim \Sigma < \dim M$, hence $du(z)$ can never be surjective and $u$ therefore cannot have any regular points, strictly speaking.
+We say that a point $z \in \Sigma$ is a \defin{critical point} of $u$ if

+\begin{remark} This usage of the term ``critical point'' conflicts with standard terminology since typically $\dim \Sigma < \dim M$, hence $du(z)$ can never be surjective and $u$ therefore cannot have any regular points, strictly speaking.
 Note however that whenever $du(z) \ne 0$, the Cauchy-Riemann equation implies that $du(z)$ is injective.
-For this reason, we will refer to points with this property as \defin{immersed points} instead of ``regular points''.} of $u$ if
+For this reason, we will refer to points with this property as \defin{immersed points} instead of ``regular points''. \end{remark}

-A simple $J$-holomorphic curve can also have critical points, but only finitely many, and their role in intersection theory is dictated by the following lemma.
+A simple $J$-holomorphic curve can have critical points, but only finitely many, and their role in intersection theory is dictated by the following lemma.